hashicorp/terraform-ls/README.md

 It is recommended to inspect these logs when reporting bugs.

+### Log Rotation

+Keep in mind that the language server itself does not have any log rotation facility, but the destination path will be truncated before being logged into.

+Static paths may produce large files over the lifetime of the server and templated paths (as described below) may produce many log files over time.

 ### Log Path Templating

 Log paths support template syntax.
 This allows sane separation of logs while accounting for: